StefansCode/Website/README.md

 main.js
 ```

-## Installation
-1. Clone this repository
-2. Open `index.html` in your web browser

 ## Development
 The project uses vanilla JavaScript with no external dependencies.
 Each file has a specific responsibility:
 - `vector.js`: Handles vector calculations